needle-mirror/com.unity.testtools.codecoverage/Documentation~/HowToInterpretResults.md

 ### Summary

 This section shows a brief summary of the coverage results including the number of assemblies, classes, files and lines that were processed.
 The most important value is the **Line Coverage** which shows the current coverage percentage of all coverable lines.
-Coverable lines only include the lines that can get executed and aren't marked to be [excluded from coverage](UsingCodeCoverage.md#excluding-code-from-code-coverage).
+Coverable lines only include the lines that can be executed and are colored either green or red in the [File(s)](#files) section depending on whether the line was covered or not.
+Uncoverable lines are the lines that cannot be executed and are not colored in the [File(s)](#files) section; these include lines containing:
+- Assemblies, Classes, Constructors, Methods and Structs that are marked to be [excluded from coverage](UsingCodeCoverage.md#excluding-code-from-code-coverage)
+- Directives
+- Attributes
+- Method signatures
+- Class definitions
+- Unassigned variable declarations
+- Constant variable declarations
+- else/case/default keywords
+- Lines from other classes, when multiple classes are included in the same file
+- Blank lines

 ### Coverage History